taichi/modernjs/modernjs.en.md

 Indeed, there are task runners like [Grunt](http://gruntjs.com/) and [broccoli](https://github.com/broccolijs/broccoli).

-The reason why these can not be taken into consideration is simple because it does not provide convenience that greatly exceeds npm script.
+The reason why these can not be taken into consideration is simple because it does not provide a convenience that greatly exceeds npm script.
 Since there are many objects to be learned at all, I do not want to pay learning costs to the task runner as much as possible.

 Still, the reason why [gulp] can be considered is performance. [gulp] is a task runner that places Node 's Stream API at the center of task construction and operates at high speed.